ZhengdongWang/zhengdongwang.com/readme2.md

 I guess I should have an opinion on this because it's my job and all.
 But I haven't done anything yet, so I'll write more later.

-But everyone should read [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).
+But every researcher and person curious about research should read [Research as Understanding](https://kanjun.me/writing/research-as-understanding) by Kanjun Qiu.
+And every artificial intelligence researcher should read [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).

 Here is an unsolicited, uninformed opinion instead.
 I think there's a good chance (my gut says 40 percent) that AI will never be smarter than humans.
 At general tasks.
 Sorry for the vague definitions.
 I can't explain why very well.
 It's just a feeling.
 But I did read [a New Yorker article that says what I already believe](https://www.newyorker.com/culture/annals-of-inquiry/why-computers-wont-make-themselves-smarter), which is why I like it.